 Impacts of 504 Gateway Timeout errors

 504 Gateway Timeout errors prevent a webpage from loading, negatively affecting the user experience.
-If these errors occur frequently and persistently, it may lead to search engines deindexing the page from its results.
+If these errors occur frequently and persistently, it may lead to search engines deindexing the page from its search engine results.

 If your WordPress site is down for a few minutes, search engine spiders can crawl it frequently.
 They can serve users trying to access your page a cached version in the meantime.